Why have ISaaS

 Who can help you create an ISaaS Department?

-I thought you would never ask.
-Give me a call.
-I have a few more ideas.
+We thought you would never ask.
+Give us a call.
+We have a few more ideas.

 Murray Associates is an independent security consulting firm, providing eavesdropping detection and counterespionage services to business, government and at-risk individuals.